-- To "be appointed" can also refer to being "chosen" to receive something, as in, "appointed to eternal life."
-This means they were chosen to receive eternal life. - The phrase "appointed time" refers to God's "chosen time" or "planned time" for something to happen. - The word "appoint" may also mean to "command" or "assign" someone to do something.
+- To "be appointed" can also refer to being "chosen" to receive something, as in "appointed to eternal life."
+That people were "appointed to eternal life" means they were chosen to receive eternal life. - The phrase "appointed time" refers to God's "chosen time" or "planned time" for something to happen. - The word "appoint" may also mean to "command" or "assign" someone to do something.

-- Depending on the context, ways to translate "appoint" could include, "choose" or "assign" or "formally choose" or "designate." - The term "appointed" could be translated as, "assigned" or "planned" or "specifically chose." - The phrase "be appointed" could also be translated as, "be chosen."
+- Depending on the context, ways to translate "appoint" could include "choose" or "assign" or "formally choose" or "designate." - The term "appointed" could be translated as "assigned" or "planned" or "specifically chose." - The phrase "be appointed" could also be translated as "be chosen."